mech/Notes/HR/jobline.md

 # Jobline's Problem

+There are lots of confusion on:

+* Multiple companies for employer
+* Multiple employments for candidate

 Why Nokia is no longer in the game?
 It's all about Strategic Agility.
 Not being to understand where they are as an organization, not able to communicate properly with others so they can grow.

 TESCO + Asia = Insider Ethnography for Strategic Renewal